Does your child like to play alone? Or do they enjoy engaging with others?

 Cooperative play – At this, the highest stage, children organise their play.
 Games have rules and each child has a role.

-It’s clear that there’s a progression from the first stage to the last, but the theory has its critics.
+- Static stages.
 Children don’t seem to progress through the stages in a linear way.
 They can be onlookers one day and participants the next.
 Much of this has to do with the familiarity of their playmates.
+A child might move back and forth between different types of play, even within a single play session.

 Can you see how the theory of constructivism fits well with the earlier stages?
 Children play alone and make their own discoveries.
 And the higher levels are socio-constructivist.
 Children learn by playing together and from each other.

 What kinds of play does your child usually engage in?
-Do they play at a higher stage when in familiar company?
-You can’t force your child to play at a ‘higher’ level than they are ready for, but by sitting alongside them, you can give them the confidence to try something new.
+Does she play at a higher stage when in familiar company?
+You can’t force her to play at a ‘higher’ level than she is ready for, but by sitting alongside her, you can give her the confidence to try something new.